 Why study International Human Rights?

-The International Human Rights certificate (IHRC) is an interdisciplinary program that focuses on the wide array of issues – both past and present – concerning the protection of human dignity.
-Approaching the study of human rights as an international phenomenon with local dimensions, the IHRC urges students to think critically about human rights while preparing them for potential future roles in the field of human rights advocacy.
-The IHRC curriculum concentrates especially on international norms, laws, institutions, politics and social movements that have developed primarily since World War II to address such issues as genocide, poverty, torture, racism, refugees, political disenfranchisement, forced labor, oppression based on gender or sexual orientation, human trafficking and other gross violations of human rights.
+The International Human Rights certificate is an interdisciplinary program that focuses on the wide array of issues – past and present – concerning the protection of human dignity.
+Approaching the study of human rights as an international phenomenon with local dimensions, the certificate urges students to think critically about human rights while preparing them for potential future roles in the field of human rights advocacy and beyond.
+The curriculum concentrates especially on international social movements, norms, laws, institutions, and politics that have developed over time to address such issues as genocide, poverty, torture, racism, refugees, political disenfranchisement, forced labor, environmental justice, oppression based on gender or sexual orientation, and other phenomena affecting human rights.

 Admission Requirements